bbauska/W3Cx-5of5/README.md

   title=""
   alt="." />

-This is the inclusion of a minified, a very short version of this library.
-And then from JavaScript, you can use it.
+<p>This is the inclusion of a minified, a very short version of this library.
+And then from JavaScript, you can use it.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 431.
 (16) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">